multi-coop/datami-documentation-content/texts/tutorial/tutorial-contribution-en.md

 Wikipedia represents the embodiement of how review and moderation processes can lead to build an infinite and universal source of knowledge.

-We are **absolutly NOT aiming to reinvent Wikipedia** with Gitribute, nevertheless it's an deep inspiration for this project.
+Let us be clear : we are **absolutly NOT aiming to reinvent Wikipedia** with Gitribute.
+We are indeed in the open source industry in a world looking for [unicorns](https://www.reddit.com/r/memes/comments/67oofp/lost_unicorn_if_found_please_stop_doing_drugs/) (!), but we are not completely insane...
+Yet.

+Nevertheless Wikipedia remains a deep inspiration for this project.

-The only thing where we try to add an original brick to the wall, is we want an **absolutly decentralized** control over the data source.
+The only thing where we try to add an original brick to the open source wall, is we want an **absolutly decentralized** control over the data source.

 As opposed to centralized servers storing collaborative work worldwide, we would prefer a "locally-sourced" data commons **stored a bit everywhere**, **curated by moderators**, but the **most interoperable as possible**.